XDCFoundation/XDC3PHP/README.md

-2.go to PHP Folder in the system, open php.ini file Then enable gmp and curl extensions.
+2.Go to PHP Folder in the system, open php.ini file then enable gmp and curl extensions.

-ex: before it has ;extension=gmp just remove ";" to enable this Extension.
+ex: Before it has ';extension=gmp' just remove ";" to enable this Extension.

-    before it has ;extension=curl just remove ";" to enable this Extension.
+    Before it has ';extension=curl' just remove ";" to enable this Extension.

-3.After that enable this one(;curl.cainfo =) and add ssl certificatepath here.
+3.After that enable this one '(;curl.cainfo =)' and add ssl certificate path here.

-  for download this certificate
+  For download this certificate

   go to this url https://curl.se/docs/caextract.html then click on cacert.pem on the top.

-  then copy the path of the certificate and paste in php .ini file.
+  Copy the path of the certificate and paste in php .ini file.

   ex: curl.cainfo = "C:\Users\HP\Downloads\cacert.pem"